 6 Great Places to Picnic in the Presidio

 You might already know about Presidio Picnic, held on Sundays from spring to fall, featuring international food trucks in partnership with Off the Grid.
-Though Presidio Picnic is on hiatus until March 18, 2018, the Main Parade Ground's lawn on the Presidio's Main Post is always a favorite spot to gather with fellow park-lovers or lay out a blanket with your small gathering of friends.
+Even when Presidio Picnic is on hiatus (the season is usually mid-March through late October), the Main Parade Ground's lawn on the Presidio's Main Post is always a favorite spot to gather with fellow park-lovers or lay out a blanket with your small gathering of friends.
 The Presidio also features other sites that are perfect locations for picnicking in the park—some with views, some near beaches, and some ideal for observing nature.
 Here are six perfect locations for a picnic in the Presidio.

 Immigrant Point provides beautiful views of the Pacific Ocean, the Marin Headlands, and (on clear days) Point Reyes National Seashore.
 The overlook has tables and limited parking, so it's a wonderful spot for a little break before heading off on an adventure along the Immigrant Point Connector Trail toward the Battery to Bluffs Trail, or on to Baker Beach and Marshall's Beach.
 Learn more about Immigrant Point here.